 Q: Is a keyboard enough to begin or do we need to have an acoustic piano?
 A: Obviously, a real piano is ideal.
 That being said, I have many beginners who have a great experience on inexpensive, electric keyboards.
 Following two years of lessons, they will need consistent access to a keyboard with the full span of weighted keys.
 Working with weighted keys makes a big difference in the dexterity and strength of the fingers as they play.
 If an acoustic piano is unavailable, this is a good alternative.

 Q: How often does my piano need to be tuned, and where do we start?
 A: In a perfect world, you would have your piano tuned every six months.
 In a more realistic world, as often as you can.
-My own piano is about ½ step low and has a very bright, nearly “honky-tonk” sound to it.
+My own piano is about 30 cents low and has a very bright, nearly “honky-tonk” sound to it.
 I love it.
-If you’re looking for a great piano-tuner for a fantastic price, try Randy Pons at 801-598-3009.
-Be sure to mention who referred you because I get a free piano-tuning every 10th referral he gets from me.
-I’m just needy like that. :)
+If you’re looking for a piano tuner, I tune pianos a little on the side.

 Q: To what level are you qualified to teach my child?
 A: If the student gets to the point where they decide they would like to study music at the collegiate level, I can assist them to that point, and then send them off to a more advanced teacher for either private or University instruction.